joebeeson/referee/README.md

         $referee->attach(E_ERROR, 'sendEmailFunction');

 The `sendEmailFunction` will be executed when a `E_ERROR` occurs and will be passed a handful of parameters about the error.

+## Monitor

+Included is a shell for monitoring production applications in realtime

+* Fire up a terminal

+       $ cake errors monitor
   [1]: http://www.codinghorror.com/blog/2009/04/exception-driven-development.html